Networking — Info Tab

 IP Shaping

 IP Shaping limits the speed of "bandwidth-hungry" traffic so that other users get a fair share of the connection.
+It targets steady high-volume flows (a download, a backup) and leaves bursty human traffic alone (web browsing, email).
 The GUI describes it as: "IP Shaping aims to reduce the priority of traffic recognised as existing between two 'machines', in order to give higher priority to the work of humans."

 When no traffic is currently being shaped, you will see: "No IP Shaping active at the moment".